idkgene/reactuse/README.md

 - `useDebug`: A hook that returns true if the current window URL contains the string `#debug` or if we're in development mode.
 - `useDocumentReadyState`: A hook that returns the document ready state, which is useful for detecting when the document is fully loaded.
 - `useDocumentTitle`: A hook that sets the document title based on a given string.
+- `useDrag` - [UNFINISHED]
 - `useEffectOnce`: A hook that runs an effect only once, on the initial render.
 - `useEventListener`: A hook that adds an event listener to a specified target and removes it when the component unmounts.
 - `useFavicon`: A hook that sets the favicon of the document.
 - `useFirstMountState`: A hook that returns true if the component is being rendered for the first time.
 - `useFoucFix`: A hook that fixes the focus issue in Next JS.
+- `useGeolocation`: A hook that alows to get the current geolocation of the user.
 - `useHover`: A hook that tracks the hover state of a given ref.
 - `useIdle`: A hook that tracks whether the user is idle or active based on mouse and keyboard events.
 - `useIntersectionObserver`: A hook that observes the intersection of a target element with an ancestor element or the viewport.